-PowerMyLearning partner schools using Family Playlists® have shown 4 additional months of learning.
-Learn more about our student, family, and teacher outcomes based on our products and professional development.
+PowerMyLearning partner schools using Family Playlists have demonstrated proven impact on academic achievement and social emotional learning.
+Learn more about our student, family, and teacher outcomes.

 Of Additional Learning